David Zemann, Business Development and Channels Manager (APAC)

 Automation lets staff focus on value-add tasks

-Taking the manual work out of the process of converting scanned files to searchable ones means staff can get back to work where they are needed.
+Taking the manual work out of the process of converting scanned files to searchable ones means staff can get back to where they are needed.
 One less administrative process can increase productivity firmwide and contribute to big efficiency gains.
 Time is a limited resource and automation can help it be spent more wisely.

 Automation eliminates human error